alykoshin/platform-dependent-install/README.md

 ##
 Sometime during upgrade you may get 'Access denied' message.
-Try to remove modules using `platform-specific-modules` module manually and rerun `npm install`
+Try to remove modules using this module `platform-specific-modules` manually and rerun `npm install`

 ##
 Please, be aware that if you run `npm install` on one machine and copied project files with `node_modules` subdirectory to another computer with different platform, you'll need to install each module uses this package manually by `npm install <module>` or by full reinstall (removing `node_modules` and running `npm install`)